fahaihi/PQSDC/README.md

 </p>

 ## About The PQSDC
-PQSDC is an experimental open-source compressor, which utilizes parallel sequence partitioning and a four-level run-length prediction model to increase compression ratio while minimizing memory and time consumption.
+PQSDC is an experimental open-source quality scores data compressor, which utilizes parallel sequence partitioning and a four-level run-length prediction model to increase compression ratio while minimizing memory and time consumption.
 Furthermore, the compression process can be accelerated through the use of multi-core CPU clusters, resulting in a significant reduction of time overhead.

 PQSDC (Parallel Quality Scores Data Compressor).

+**_We are about to release a new version of our PQSDC2, so stay tuned._**

 ## Copy Our Project